ulaulaman/citations-tools/README.md

 <div align="center"><img src="https://github.com/ulaulaman/citations-tools/blob/master/assets/banner-772x250.jpg?raw=true" /></div>

+Some tools for scientific and editorial bloggers.

+# Description
 The plugin add a shortcode in order to link a paper using its doi code.
 You can also use an other shortcode to resolve doi code and publish a full citation apa formatted.

-# Description
+It is also a shortcode for manual citations.

+## Link doi

 Using the standard for doi link, the plugin introduce a shortcode in order to create a link to a paper provided by doi.
-How to use the shortcode:
+**How to use the shortcode**:

 [ctdoi code="..."]Title of the paper[/doi]

+## Doi resolver

 The plugin send the doi code to [Crossref Metadata Search](https://search.crossref.org/), get the information and publish a full citation in apa standard with the shortcode [ctdoiresolve ...].
-How to use the shortcode:
+**How to use the shortcode**:

 [ctdoiresolve code="..."]

-There are also two optional parameters:
+There are also three optional parameters:

 [ctdoiresolve code="..." arxiv="..."]